kharvey19/kharvey19/README.md

 ## Hi there 👋
+🔭 I’m currently working on computer vision projects
+🏫 I am a computer scientist at Harvard!

 <!--
 **kharvey19/kharvey19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.